ijanhv/zapflow/README.md

 ## Overview

 This project is a Zapier clone built using Node.js and Express with a microservices architecture.
 It enables users to create, manage, and execute automated workflows (zaps) that involve various actions and triggers.
-The architecture is designed for scalability, reliability, and maintainability, leveraging Kafka for event-driven communication between services.
+The architecture is designed for scalability, reliability, and maintain ability, leveraging Kafka for event-driven communication between services.

 ## Architecture